lamastex/scalable-data-science/_pages/about.md

 author_profile: false
 ---

-This is the Bout Page...
+This is the About Page...